blinkbitcoin/blink-for-woocommerce/docs/testing.md

 **Path coverage is not gated.** It is combinatorial: `LnAddress` sits at 26% paths while fully covered on lines and branches.
 Requiring it would mean writing tests for combinations that cannot occur.

+**Branch coverage comes from the unit tier.** The integration suite is measured for lines only.
+Xdebug's path-coverage mode over a suite that boots WordPress and WooCommerce for every test measured 16x slower than line coverage — 20+ minutes against 75 seconds — which was slow enough that the CI job never once finished, and the gaps it existed to catch went unreported for weeks.

+In practice this costs little: everything the unit tier covers is branch-gated, and that is all the domain logic.
+What only the integration tier reaches are the thin WordPress adapters — `DbLock`, `WcOrderRecord`, `OrderStatusApplier`, `ActionSchedulerAdapter` — which are line-gated.
+Where an adapter had a branch worth pinning, the branch was made reachable from the unit tier instead of left unmeasured; `SystemDnsResolver::lookupAaaa()` is the worked example.

+The whole gate now runs in about 30 seconds.

 `coverage-gate.json` is a ratchet.
 Files may be added, never removed, so the codebase converges without this PR having to fix every untested legacy file.